General FAQ's

 Q: My Kenwood TM-D710G has a built-in GPS.
 Can it share GPS data into PinPoint APRS together with providing TNC access?

 A: The last time I looked at this, the firmware inside the TM-D710G was unable to output the GPS data at the same time, on the same serial interface to PinPoint APRS.
 There are some 'hacky' ways to do this, but PinPoint APRS does not currently support this.
-However, if you connect an external GPS to the TM-D710G, you can use GPS passthrough mode as long as the TM-D710G is in TNC2 mode.
+However, if you connect an external GPS to the TM-D710G, you can use GPS passthrough mode as long as the TM-D710G is in TNC2 mode (meaning, not KISS mode).

 Q: I have an AnyTone APRS capable radio.
 Can I use it with PinPoint APRS?

-A: The AnyTone APRS implementation is self-contained inside the radio with no external TNC access, which means no external software can control the TNC inside the AnyTone radio, so for this to work you would have to connect an external TNC to the radio and to PinPoint APRS.
+A: The AnyTone APRS implementation is self-contained inside the radio with no external TNC access, which means no external software can control the TNC inside the AnyTone radio, so for this to work you would have to connect an external TNC between the radio and PinPoint APRS.

 Q: Can PinPoint APRS control APRS on Yaesu APRS capable radios?